WTTG: As an independent station (1958–1986)

 By the 1970s WTTG was one of the leading independent stations in the country, running a broad lineup of cartoons, off-network sitcoms, first-run syndicated shows, older movies, local newscasts and locally produced programs.
 During this time period, and well into the early 1990s, WTTG was the flagship station for the Georgetown Hoyas men's basketball team as well as Big East Conference men's basketball.
 Its main claim to fame was Panorama, an afternoon talk show hosted by Maury Povich and John Willis.

 When cable television began in the 1970s, WTTG became a regional superstation.
 At one point it appeared on every cable provider in Maryland and Virginia, as well as most of Delaware and in parts of West Virginia, North Carolina, South Carolina, and Pennsylvania.

-In July 1978, WTTG leaked classified secret photographs by the Central Intelligence Agency (CIA), which were of Nikolay Leonov, a KGB spy with connections to the assasinations of John F. Kennedy and Martin Luther King Jr. Information regarding this leak was released to the public in July 2025, following declassification by Executive Order 14176.
+In July 1978, WTTG leaked classified secret photographs by the Central Intelligence Agency (CIA), which were of Nikolay Leonov, a KGB spy with connections to the assassinations of John F. Kennedy and Martin Luther King Jr. Information regarding this leak was released to the public in July 2025, following declassification by Executive Order 14176.